Prof. Dr. habil. Simone E. Pfenninger

 I edit the Second Language Acquisition book series published by Multilingual Matters, founded and co-edited by David Singleton (Trinity College, Dublin / University of Pannonia, Veszprém), and act as statistical advisor to the EuroSLA Studies book series (eds.
 Gabriele Pallotti and Amanda Edmonds).

-On 14 September 2018, I was elected Secretary of the International Association of Multilingualism (https://iam.wildapricot.org/).
+In 2020, I was elected Vice President of the International Association of Multilingualism IAM (https://iam.wildapricot.org/).

 Since 2008 my principal research areas have been multilingualism, psycholinguistics and the age factor in SLA, especially in regard to quantitative approaches and statistical methods and techniques for language application in education.
 My research sheds light on the effectiveness of early vs. late foreign language instruction, the difference between cognitive decline (as a function of aging) vs. the cumulative experience of learning, bilingual education in school contexts (with a focus on time and timing, as well as intra-learner variability), language learners with specific learning differences (e.g. dyslexics), as well the question of how good adults are at SLA when they begin learning a new language in later life (with a particular emphasis on the cognition-affect interface) – and how language learning benefits them.